autumnchris/freecodecamp-algorithms/README.md

-# Free Code Camp Algorithms
+# freeCodeCamp Algorithms

-My solutions to the JavaScript algorithms on [Free Code Camp](https://www.freecodecamp.org).
+My solutions to the JavaScript algorithms on [freeCodeCamp](https://www.freecodecamp.org).

 ---